 In addition to serving the residents of Tukwila, the Records Division provides support to our commissioned staff.
 They work in tandem with officers on the street to assist with their patrol duties.
 The Division routinely provides searches of local, state, federal, and even international databases to assist officers and detectives with locating information pertinent to their investigations and cases.
 When processing case reports, the Records Division must ensure accurate, complete, and timely information processing.
 Information is routinely entered into various local, state and federal databases.
 These entries include stolen and impounded vehicles, warrants, protection orders, missing persons, and stolen and recovered articles.

 The team is trained and well-equipped to respond and effectively resolve a variety of high-risk situations.
-These situations include arrest and search warrants, barricaded subjects, hostage rescue, sniper incidents, terrorist acts, in-progress workplace or school violence, and dignitary protection.
-Valley SWAT has developed into one of the most respected tactical units in Washington State.
+These situations include arrest and search warrants, barricaded subjects, hostage rescue, active shooter incidents, acts of terrorism, in-progress workplace or school violence, and dignitary protection.

 The Tukwila PD Civil Disturbance Unit is part of the multiagency Valley Civil Disturbance Unit (VCDU).
 VCDU trains with other departments in the Green River Valley, and deploys regionally to handle incidents of civil unrest.
-The Tukwila Police Department has fifteen officers that serve as members of the Valley Civil Disturbance Unit.
+The Tukwila Police Department has fifteen officers that serve as members of the Valley Civil Disturbance Unit as collateral duty in addition to their full-time assignments within the police department.

 This team responds to the need of any city in the region that requires a well-trained and organized police presence proficient in crowd control for any type of large protest or gathering.
 The team members have specialized training and experience in less lethal munitions, chemical crowd-control agents, safe removal of protesters and protestor devices, as well as bicycle response.